AjayKMehta/template-dotnet/README.md

 ## Dependabot

 There is a config file for Dependabot to manage dependency updates for Nuget packages, GitHub actions and .NET SDK versions.
-Please modify as needed.
+Please modify this file as needed.

 See [Dependabot options reference](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/dependabot-options-reference) for details about config options.

-## CI/CD
+## CI

 There are several GitHub workflows for CI defined.
 Feel free to modify them as needed.